EffectiveActivism/sparql-client/README.md

 # SparQl client

-A basic OOP SparQl client for Symfony with support for SELECT, DELETE, INSERT and DELETE+INSERT operations.
+An OOP SparQl client for Symfony with support for SELECT, DELETE, INSERT and DELETE+INSERT operations.
 Includes term, namespace and (basic) statement validation.

 ## Installation

-To install, simply run
+To install, run
 ```bash
 composer require effectiveactivism/sparql-client
 ```